ryo-asashi/finance-notes/README.md

-# derivatives
+# finance-notes

-A GitHub repo for learning derivatives using Python and R.
+A GitHub repo for learning time-series models and SDE models in finance using Python and R.